There are a lot of websites out there. In fact, there were 1.94 billion at the start of 2019, and the number only continues to grow.

 Even if this doesn’t result in a sale right away, be a trusted source of useful information by turning out helpful content on a regular schedule.
 When that consumer does need goods or services in your industry, guess who they’ll be turning to?
 (Hint: It’s you.)

-5. List Your Contact Information
+5. A Good Website Displays Contact Information

 This one may sound silly, but you’d be shocked by the number of websites that don’t clearly state their business’s address, phone, or email.
 If you’ve done a great job on the other four steps above, why shouldn’t a consumer want to reach out and do business with you?